styluxlive/styluxlive.github.io/content/courses/hugo-blox/guide/formatting/media.md

 ## Math

-Hugo Blox Builder supports a Markdown extension for $\LaTeX$ math.
+CkritBuilder Builder supports a Markdown extension for $\LaTeX$ math.
 You can enable this feature by toggling the `math` option in your `config/_default/params.yaml` file.

 To render _inline_ or _block_ math, wrap your LaTeX math with `{{</* math */>}}$...${{</* /math */>}}` or `{{</* math */>}}$$...$${{</* /math */>}}`, respectively.

 > [!NOTE]
-> We wrap the LaTeX math in the Hugo Blox _math_ shortcode to prevent Hugo rendering our math as Markdown.
+> We wrap the LaTeX math in the CkritBuilder _math_ shortcode to prevent Hugo rendering our math as Markdown.
 This callout now uses the standard Markdown alert syntax!

 Example **math block**: